dotnet/msbuild/documentation/High-level-overview.md

 Building a project can easily become a huge and time-consuming project.
 To simplify things the MSBuild's engine logic is divided into two main stages: the evalution stage and the execution stage.

 ## Entry points
 There are a few officially supported entry points for the engine: Visual Studio, .NET SDK and the CLI executable (`MSBuild.exe`).
 All these methods are an implementation or extension of the MSBuild API.
-The inputs necessary to start a build include some specific build logic for the projects, generally given by the entry points, User defined imports, and the `.g.props` from NuGet restore.
+The inputs necessary to start a build include:
+ - Build logic for the projects, either from user generated on the project's XML, or from implicit imports by the entry point programs.
+ - User defined imports
+ - `.g.props` from NuGet restore.

-An example of that is the `<Project Sdk="Microsoft.NET.Sdk">` that can be seen in some of the built-in .NET templates.
+An example of the imported build logic is the `<Project Sdk="Microsoft.NET.Sdk">` that can be seen in some of the built-in .NET templates.
 This indicates that the project will use build logic that comes with the .NET SDK.

 ## Evaluate operation
 For more detailed information on evaluation visit [Microsoft Learn](https://learn.microsoft.com/en-us/visualstudio/msbuild/build-process-overview#evaluation-phase).